gipi/electronics-notes/docs/atmel.md

 The advice is to read the datasheets that contain a lot of info and working examples, for example the [ATMEGA32U4](https://www.pjrc.com/teensy/atmega32u4.pdf) one.

+Some weird naming is going on, for example, ``ATMega32u4-AU`` means use external clock, instead ``ATMega32u4-RC`` uses internal clock.

 ## Memory

 This kind of microcontrollers have three types of (linear) memory